"Let's Get Naked and See Who's Stronger."

 Oh, and you've got to love the custom beer taps – which are made of a motley crew of objects, including leather hammers, tennis rackets, mallets, table legs and even antlers.

-The rooftop deck is perhaps the most alluring (and hyped) aspect of Commonwealth, being the only bar space of its kind in the Fremont East District.
+The rooftop deck is perhaps the most alluring (and hyped) aspect of Commonwealth.
 You can order punch bowl cocktails (basically, their cool version of getting a bottle) and relax at one of the tables overlooking the city, or just take in the view of old Vegas from the bar -- the wall behind the bar has a cutout for that very purpose.
 In the corner, DJs from L.A. and New York City will play to rooftop parties.

 The cocktail menu looks back to the pre-Prohibition era for inspiration, but also features modern drinks and original creations by mixologist Juyoung Kang, served up in glasses that are often made from recycled wine or liquor bottles.
 In addition to the unusual names, you'll note that there are plenty of beer cocktails -- go on, be a little adventurous and give one a try.
 Toddies round out the menu, so you can keep warm in the winter months.
 Not that you'd have to worry too much about that, as the already cozy rooftop area is heated.